Understanding the Differences in Speed, Reliability, and Sustainability to Make the Smartest Choice for Your Household

 - Fiber is the more sustainable option, utilizing passive optical networks that consume significantly less energy than traditional copper-based cable networks.

-Moving into a new home brings plenty of decisions, and decoding the technical jargon of internet service providers shouldn’t be the hardest one to make.
-When comparing Cable vs. Fiber Internet, the reality is that fiber delivers superior speed and reliability, while cable often wins out for widespread availability.
-Although fiber internet leads the pack in nearly every performance metric — offering the seamless bandwidth necessary for modern households — cable continues to serve as a highly dependable workhorse in areas waiting on infrastructure upgrades.
-We want to help you cut through the confusion, so let’s break down the exact differences in equipment, monthly costs, and performance to ensure you choose the best high-speed internet options for your budget.
+Moving into a new home brings plenty of critical decisions, and decoding the technical jargon of internet service providers shouldn’t be the hardest one you have to make.
+When comparing cable vs fiber internet, the reality is that fiber consistently delivers superior speed with matching uploads and downloads, long-term reliability through glass strands immune to weather, and enhanced security.
+Cable often wins out for widespread availability, cheaper starting promotional rates, and accessible self-installation.
+Although fiber internet leads the pack in nearly every major performance metric — offering the seamless bandwidth necessary for modern households — cable internet continues to serve as a highly dependable workhorse in areas still waiting on infrastructure upgrades.
+We want to help you cut through the confusion, so let’s break down the exact differences in equipment, monthly costs, and network performance to ensure you choose the best high-speed internet option for your budget and lifestyle.

 - Fios Home Internet starts as low as $20/mo.
 Terms apply.